 I’m a big advocate of ordering fun things and life events from the Universe, and watching how miracles come into existence.
-I play and manifest a light and playful goal such as “please show me ladybugs” or “give me airfare to visit home”, and then there are the more serious, ‘real-life’ goals and ambitions I wish to achieve.
+I play and manifest light and playful goals such as “please show me ladybugs” or “give me airfare to visit home“, and then there are the more serious, ‘real-life’ goals and ambitions.

-Recently I realized in one, tearful but strikingly clear moment the difference between goals, vision and the mission in life, and how these are linked.
+Recently I realized in one tearful but strikingly clear moment the difference between a goal, vision and the mission in life, and how these three are linked.

 Goal setting is basic stuff, right?
-You set a goal (in study, career, family, health etc…), you work hard to achieve it, for a moment you are happy about your achievement, and then you move on to set a new, bigger goal.
+You set a goal (in study, career, family, health etc…), you work hard to achieve it.
+For a moment you are happy about your achievements, and then you move on to set a new, bigger goal.
 Goals are moving, changing and shifting, they are transitory.

-The best goals are reflecting your bigger mission in life, because if they don’t, there might be a lot of friction in the air.
+The best goals should reflect your bigger mission in life.
+Because if they don’t, you will feel friction in the things you do.

 For example, for many years I would set goals for myself based on my externally focused reward system.
 Get a high degree, obtain a fancy career, lose the eternal 5kg and while I achieved these goals, they did not particularly make me happy.
 I was proud of myself, sure, but there was no deep, inner fulfillment.
 In fact, often there was massive inner conflict because these goals didn’t reflect my overall mission in life.

-The problem was that I didn’t own my mission, I had not clarified it enough to myself.
-My grand vision in life was a bit of a blur, but it certainly had nothing to do with my corporate career or my fancy apartment.
+The problem was that I didn’t own my mission.
+I hadn’t clarified it enough to myself.
+My grand vision in life was a bit of a blur, but it certainly had nothing to do with my corporate career or my fancy appartement.